NobodyXu/su-any-exec/README.md

 $ su-exec apache:1000 /usr/sbin/httpd -f /opt/www/httpd.conf
 ```

+## Warning

+Due to the fact that `su-exec` does not allocate new tty, it is vulnerable to [TTY hijacking and arbitrary code execution
+][1].

 ### Replace `sudo`

 If you compile softwares in a container, you probably need `sudo`, since compiling with root may not be